How you can inform us of a complaint:

 We expect to complete our investigation within 4 weeks of receiving your complaint, although it might be sooner.
 If we can’t complete the investigation within 4 weeks, we will write to you explaining the delay.

 If there is a further delay in investigating your complaint, we will write to you again, 8 weeks after receiving your complaint.
-If you are not satisfied with the reason for the delay, you can refer your complaint further, to the Financial Ombudsman Service or the Pensions Ombudsman.
+If you are not satisfied with the reason for the delay, you can refer your complaint further, to the Financial Ombudsman Service.
 When we write to you at this stage we will enclose a leaflet explaining how to do this.

 When we have completed our investigation we will write to you with our decision and the reasons for it.
 Where appropriate, we will include details of any settlement we are prepared to offer.